 Skip to main content

-Whether it’s a chilly fall day or a frigid winter night, it’s important to keep your home comfortably warm.
-Thankfully, that’s easy with convection and radiant heaters.
+On those frigid winter nights and chilly spring days, it’s important to keep your home comfortably warm.
+Thankfully, that’s easy with both convection and radiant heaters.
 These two types of portable or wall-mounted heaters work equally well, depending on what you want out of a heater.
 Here are the key differences between the two, including cost and energy efficiency.

 A convection heater warms up the air inside a room.
 It does this by sucking in air from the area, heating it up inside the appliance, and blowing it back out.
 These are great if you want a constant temperature throughout a very chilly room.
 It’s recommended for closed rooms without existing central heating systems.

-By contrast, a radiant heater warms people and things in a room, says The Spruce.
+By contrast, a radiant heater warms people and things in a room.
 This is best for small spaces or if you’ll be hanging out by an armchair or in your bed for a couple of hours.
 Through a concentrated infrared radiation system, radiant heaters are great if you need to warm up quickly.
 Heat transfers directly to you without raising the whole room’s temperature.

 Are convection heaters energy efficient?